adriankan822/AdrianBSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZU30pw0DPhA?si=AgRVI8BZ4kNFEeqe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project

 - The plan for this milestone was to finish the baseline project: The Robotic Arm
 - Built the Robotic Arm from scratch
 - Wired the servo with arduino